Cars are no Match for Trains in Railroad Crossing Accidents

 - Don't try to beat a train to a crossing - the train is moving faster than it appears.

 - Trains can't stop rapidly because of their extreme weight.
 Here's an interesting fact: At 55 mph, when a freight train applies the emergency brakes, it can take at least a mile - 18 football fields - to stop!

 - Don't drive around the gates if lowered!
 It's illegal and can cost you your life.

 - Avoid getting trapped on the tracks.
 If road traffic ahead is backed up so you won't be able to get your car all the way off the tracks - remember that the train is wider than the tracks - wait until there is plenty of room for your car to proceed.

 - If your vehicle is ever stuck on the rails, leave the car immediately, walk away from the area and call for emergency help.

 Train vs. car accidents can cause catastrophic injuries as well as wrongful death.
 If you have been injured in a railroad crossing or any other train accident, contact the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.